-Overcoming short-termism is a business issue: as marketers, we are in danger of managing ourselves into irrelevance, fuelled in no small part by an increasingly dangerous obsession with short-term digital data & ROI metrics.
+Overcoming short-termism is a business issue.
+As marketers, are we in danger of managing ourselves into irrelevance, fuelled in no small part by an increasingly dangerous obsession with short-term digital data & ROI metrics?

 At EffWeek 2017 we asked the question: How can marketing lead the way towards a more balanced view, beyond simply beyond opposing business metrics and financial reporting?
-How can we work together with our finance colleagues to stop being part of the problem an start driving the solution?
+How can we work together with our finance colleagues to stop being part of the problem and start driving the solution?

 “We all love the instant gratification of that short-term hockey stick, as opposed to the 1 or 2 percent movement on long-term metrics”